-- 4.8.1 If the Participant fails to file a written request for a hearing before the Anti-Corruption Tribunal in accordance with Article 4.6.6 (or by any extended deadline that the ICC's General Counsel deems appropriate), then he/she shall be deemed to have: - 4.8.1.1 waived his/her entitlement to a hearing; - 4.8.1.2 admitted that he/she has committed the offence(s) under the Anti-Corruption Code specified in the Notice of Charge; and - 4.8.1.3 acceded to the range of applicable sanctions specified in the Notice of Charge.
+- 4.8.1 If the Participant fails to file a written request for a hearing before the Adjudicatory Body in accordance with Article 4.6.6 (or by any extended deadline that Prosecuting Authority deems appropriate), then they shall be deemed to have: - 4.8.1.1 waived their entitlement to a hearing; - 4.8.1.2 admitted that they have committed the offence(s) under the Anti-Corruption Code specified in the Notice of Charge; and - 4.8.1.3 acceded to the range of applicable sanctions specified in the Notice of Charge.

-In such circumstances, a hearing before the Anti-Corruption Tribunal shall not be required.
-Instead, the ICC's Chief Executive Officer (in consultation with ICC's General Counsel) shall promptly issue a public decision confirming the offence(s) under the Anti-Corruption Code specified in the Notice of Charge and the imposition of an applicable sanction within the range specified in the Notice of Charge.
-Before issuing that public decision, the ICC's Chief Executive Officer will provide written notice of that decision to the National Cricket Federation to which the Participant is affiliated.
+In such circumstances, a hearing before the Adjudicatory Body shall not be required.
+Instead, the Prosecuting Authority shall promptly issue a public decision confirming the offence(s) under the Anti-Corruption Code specified in the Notice of Charge and the imposition of an applicable sanction within the range specified in the Notice of Charge.
+Before issuing that public decision, the Prosecuting Authority will provide written notice of that decision to the ICC and the National Cricket Federation to which the Participant is affiliated.